 - building temporary shelters

-- star gazing, Sky Scout available for rent
+- star gazing, binoculars are available for use at no charge

 - Snowshoes (lightweight aluminum) and Cross Country Skis are available to rent